MaxBezs/MaxBezs/README.md

   <img align="left" src="https://github.com/MaxBezs/MaxBezs/blob/main/mainsphere.png" alt="My sphere">
   <img src="https://github.com/MaxBezs/MaxBezs/blob/main/mainidea.png" alt="The main Ideas">
   <br/>
-  ON THE PAGE YOU CAN FIND MY AND FRIENDS PROJECTS
+  👤ON THE PAGE YOU CAN FIND MY AND FRIENDS PROJECTS👥
 </p>

 __KNOWLEDGE OF BIOLOGY WILL BE USED TO CREATE MECHANISMS__<br/>